nickheppleston/NLog.AzureStorage/README.md

 ## Getting Started

-See the included samples at [NLog.AzureStorage.Samples.WebAPI](https://github.com/nickheppleston/NLog.AzureStorage/tree/master/src/NLog.AzureStorage.Samples.WebAPI) and [TODO](Cloud Service Worker Role) for examples of running the NLog.AzureStorage Target and having log file output appearing in Azure Blob Storage.
+See the included sample at [NLog.AzureStorage.Samples.WebAPI](https://github.com/nickheppleston/NLog.AzureStorage/tree/master/src/NLog.AzureStorage.Samples.WebAPI) for examples of running the NLog.AzureStorage Target and having log file output appearing in Azure Blob Storage.

 To add to your own projects do the following: